alex-ozdemir/alex-ozdemir.github.io/_posts/2016-07-07-unsafe-in-rust-syntactic-patterns.md

 5484 contain only FFI and  14007 contain some FFI.
 That comes out to just under 12% doing only FFI, which, while significant, is not a dominant trend.

+# Some Conclusions

+So, in the end, what have we learned?

+   * A non-trivial number of crates contain unsafe contexts - about 30%.
+     Probably a few more contain unsafe `impl`'s.
+   * A non-trivial amount of code is unsafe - around 5% of blocks and functions.
+   * Macros introduce a surprising number of unsafe contexts and operations - they account for on the order of 50% of operations / contexts, depending on how you measure.
+   * Programmers domininantly just put unsafe blocks around operations that require unsafe - they're not in the "large unsafe blocks" camp.
+   * Unsafe is used to do FFI, but not only FFI - about 10% of unsafe contexts are only unsafe to do FFI.

+It's also worth noting that there are some holes in our analysis - we missed unsafe `impl`'s, our way of determining which code came from withing macros over-approximates, our heuristics for coding style could be a lot better, and many more.
+So these results aren't set in stone - just a good starting place.

+But of course, while interesting, this information is just the beginning of what could be collected.
+So, the relevant question is:

-# How to Get Hacking
+# How can I Get Hacking?

-While the above statistics are sort of neat, they're really just answers to a tiny minority of the questions we could be asking and answering.
-If you're curious about some other statistics (I.E. How often to people ignore the linter and nest unsafe blocks?), then I encourage you to take the next step.
+I'm glad you asked!

+If you're curious about some other statistics, such as:

+   * How often do people ignore the linter and nest unsafe blocks?
+   * How often do people include unneeded unsafe blocks?
+   * What are these macros that introduce unsafe code, and  why?
+   * etc ...

+then I encourage you to take the next step.
 I'll even promise it will be fairly easy - you won't have to muck around interfacing with the compiler or waiting several hours to compile all the crates.
 You'll even be able to stick to the command line if you don't want to write Rust programs.

-Just follow [this link][quickstart] to a 15 minute quickstart on how to analyze UnsafeASTs, and keep me posted on what you find out!
+Follow [this link][quickstart] to a 15 minute quickstart on how to analyze UnsafeASTs, and keep me posted on what you find out!

 [rust-lang]: https://www.rust-lang.org